 The TEVO Tarantula initially showed a lot of promise but is too inconsistent and asks too much from its inexperienced user base.
 Perhaps if you were a professional, you’d enjoy the challenge but for most people, it’s simply too much work.

 Choosing a budget 3D printer is tough.
 If you’re new to the hobby, you might not know which specifications are important, and which are only mentioned to draw your attention away from other things.
 The good news is that you don’t have to spend hours on research: we’ve done it for you.

 Today, we’re looking at a popular entry-level printer, the TEVO Tarantula.
 We’ll be highlighting this model’s strengths and weaknesses in the hopes of giving you all the information you’ll need to decide if the Tarantula is right for you.
-Without further ado, let’s get started.
+Without further ado, let’s begin.